 Eradicants can be of two types.
 Lime sulfur is an eradicant that acts by killing fungi on contact.
 For example, lime sulfur can be used during the dormant season to kill overwintering fruiting bodies (cleistothecia) of grape powdery mildew.
 At dormant season rates, it would be phytotoxic to young plant tissues during the growing season.
-Eradicants such as triadimefon and myclobutanil have been developed that not only kill powdery mildew colonies but prevent sporulation as well.
+Eradicants such as triadimefon and myclobutanil (both FRAC group 3) have been developed that not only kill powdery mildew colonies but prevent sporulation as well.
 Many of these compounds also are active against rusts and various leaf-spotting fungi.

-Many newer fungicides have systemic properties, which means they are absorbed and translocated by certain plant parts.
+Many fungicides have systemic properties, which means they are absorbed and translocated by certain plant parts.
 Most of these fungicides are locally systemic.
 Green plant tissues such as leaves or shoots absorb the materials (such as group 3 fungicides) and move them short distances within the transpiration stream (generally toward the leaf margin) or between plant cells.
-The QoI or strobilurin compounds (fungicide group 11) have a slightly different distribution.
+The QoI or strobilurin compounds (FRAC group 11) have a slightly different distribution.
 These compounds move into and through the leaf but do not move as readily in the transpiration stream.
 This activity has been termed translaminar.

 Long drying times and warmer temperatures after application favor the uptake of all of these materials.